 4. KEEP YOUR CREDIT AND DEBIT CARDS SECURE BY USING MOBILE WALLETS

-Paying with your mobile wallet (Apply Pay, Samsung Pay, etc.) is actually more secure than swiping a card.
+Paying with your mobile wallet (Apple Pay, Samsung Pay, etc.) is actually more secure than swiping a card.
 Each time you use your mobile wallet in a store it creates an encrypted code that can only be used for that specific transaction.
 The merchant never has access to your credit or debit information.
 Another bonus is that you can leave your credit and debit cards at home, so you don’t have to worry about theft.

 It’s a mobile banking world, and we all live in it.
 Taking a few preventative steps can help you navigate that world confidently and securely as you tap, tap, tap your way to financial freedom.